 With a view to optimizing the cost of funding, in a market scenario with low returns on applications of cash apart from mortgages and/or corporate loans, the 2015-16 financial year was again characterized by the attempt to redefine the Group's sources of funding.
-In addition to renewing the bond issues which expired in the twelve months (new sales of €3.5bn, against issues of approx. €3bn falling due), the Group made greater use of short-term forms of funding such as CDs and commercial paper, which partly replaced the interbank funding.
+In addition to renewing the bond issues which expired in the twelve months (new sales of €3.5bn, against issues of approx. Gbn falling due), the Group made greater use of short-term forms of funding.
 During the year the Treasury also sought to extend the duration on loans falling due, in order to take advantage of the favourable terms currently available on the market.
 Funding raised from monetary authorities was stable at €5.5bn, through the Targeted Long Term Refinancing Operations (TLTROs).